kyverno/KDP/proposals/add_requestTypes_to_match_&_exclude.md

 ## Introduction

-Until now we use request.operation under condition.key, to filter a request, now we'll use a tag requestTypes in match or exclude blocks to match specific requests comming from admission review requests, & then according to the defined conditions the policy would apply on to the resource.
+Until now we use `request.operation` under `condition.key`, to filter a request, after this proposal we'll use a tag `requestTypes` in `match` or `exclude` block to match/exclude specific requests coming from admission review requests.

 ## Proposal

 After an request is made, the Kubernetes api will send the information about the requests to the registered webhook through admission review request.
-Then requestTypes value under match/exclude block will be matched with the incomming requests, if the requests matched then the policy would be applied to the resource & the behavior of the policy will depend on the conditions mentioned in the policy.
+The value of `requestTypes` tag  under `match/exclude` block will be matched with the incomming requests and, if request is matched, the following rules under the policy will be applied else not.

 ## Example